 Nonna Marina's Pressure Cooker Vegetable Broth

 If you don't have a pressure cooker, just bring everything to a boil in a regular pot then cover and simmer for 15-20 minutes.
-Various vegetables can be used, as long as onion, carrot and celery form your base (odori as Italians refer to it).
+Various vegetables can be used, as long as onion, carrot and celery (odori as Italians refer to it) form your base.

 Sick Peanut has been especially into the soft, delicate pastine -- the eensy weensy pasta that's also great in soup.
 This is nonna Marina's specialty, and like her I cook it in the broth, reserving the strained liquid and adding a couple tablespoons back in so the pastine are ever-so-slightly soupy.